MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/uninstall-windows-powershell-web-access.md

 Before you begin, notify users of the web-based console that you are removing the website.

-Before you uninstall Windows PowerShell Web Access from the gateway server, either run the `Uninstall-PswaWebApplication` cmdlet to remove the website and Windows PowerShell Web Access web applications, or use the IIS Manager procedure, [to delete the windows powershell web access website and web applications by using iis manager]().

 Uninstalling Windows PowerShell Web Access does not uninstall IIS or any other features that were installed automatically because Windows PowerShell Web Access requires them to run.
-The uninstallation process leaves features installed upon which Windows PowerShell Web Access was dependent; you can uninstall those features separately if needed.
+The uninstallation process leaves features installed upon which Windows PowerShell Web Access was dependent;
+you can uninstall those features separately if needed.

 ## Recommended (quick) uninstallation